Texiwill/aac-lib/vsm/README.md

 2.5.2 - Fix to --dlg for single file downloads.
 Local was missing

-2.5.1 - Protection for -W option
+2.5.1 - Protection for wildcard option

-2.5.0 - Code reorganization and addition of -W option as a wildcard option
+2.5.0 - Code reorganization and addition of wildcard option

 2.0.2 - Fixed bug with single file selection